eBay/tsv-utils/docs/ToolReference.md

 $ tsv-join -f run1.tsv run2.tsv -H -k test_id --append-fields time --prefix run1_
 ```

 The prefix will be applied to all appended fields.
-The next example is similar to the previous one, except that is appends all fields ending in `_time`, prefixing `run1_` to all the names:
+The next example is similar to the previous one, except that it appends all fields ending in `_time`, prefixing `run1_` to all the appended field names:
 ```
 $ tsv-join -f run1.tsv run2.tsv -H -k test_id -a '*_time' --prefix run1_
 ```